FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 ## Applying Changes {#applying-changes}

-To see your interface implementation applied, you must refresh your Gradle project by [regenerating sources](../getting-started/generating-sources).
+To see your interface implementation applied, you must refresh your Gradle project and [regenerate sources](../getting-started/generating-sources).
 If modifications do not appear, you can try [validating](../class-tweakers/index#validating-the-file) the file and checking if any errors appear.

 The added methods can now be used on instances of the class the interface was injected into: